 How mycophenolate mofetil works

-Mycophenolate mofetil suppresses the activity of body's immune system and prevents rejection of the transplanted organ.
+Mycophenolate mofetil is an immunosuppressant.
+It reduces the action of body's own defense system (the immune system) and prevents rejection of the transplanted organ.

 Common side effects of mycophenolate mofetil

 Nausea, Vomiting, Diarrhoea, Abdominal pain, Headache, Increased blood pressure, Decreased white blood cell count (neutrophils)

 Available Medicine for Mycophenolate mofetil